lovell/sharp/README.md

 #### Ubuntu 12.x

 Requires `libtiff4-dev` instead of `libtiff5-dev` and has [a bug](https://bugs.launchpad.net/ubuntu/+source/libwebp/+bug/1108731) in the libwebp package.
-Work around these problems by running these command first:
+Work around these problems by running these commands first:

 	sudo add-apt-repository ppa:lyrasis/precise-backports
 	sudo apt-get update